intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Csv/README.md

 ﻿# DataCore.Adapter.Csv

-An example App Store Connect [adapter](/src/DataCore.Adapter.Abstractions/IAdapter.cs) implementation that uses loops over a CSV file to provide tag data.
+An example App Store Connect [adapter](/src/DataCore.Adapter.Abstractions/IAdapter.cs) implementation that loops over a CSV file to provide tag data.

 The adapter options are defined via the [CsvAdapterOptions](./CsvAdapterOptions.cs) class.
 The `CsvFile` or `GetCsvStream` properties on the class are used by the adapter to obtain a CSV stream to parse.